JazzMaster/LazGFX/README.md

 		-GVision for Linux (Pascal version of Win311) never took off.
 		-JEDI doesnt stand for what you think it does- its incomplete, missing, and now depreciated.

-		-Castle engine is good, potentially "missing in places" things we should have and requires OpenGL knowhow.
+		-Castle engine is good, BUT requires OpenGL (and Lazarus) knowhow.
+		Begging programmers are baffled.

 		-Most projects are non-portable.

+			Unix uses X11/OpenGL
+			Mac uses Quartz
-Unix uses X11/OpenGL,Mac uses Quartz and Sin uses DirectX/WinAPI.
+			Sin uses DirectX/WinAPI.
+			Lazarus is turning into OOP OBJ customized UnFreePascal, much like VC did.

 		-This isnt a "class project", its my passion.
 Im not rushing my work.
 		-Nobody uses Int10 DOS assembler anyore.
 Even less use Int10 "graphics modes".
+		-This is 32/64 bits code

 ### The objective of this package

 	 1) to enable people to run programs written using BGI or "libGraph" functions directly in "Linux"(Linus Torvaldis Unix).

+        a)	To simplify GAME DEVELOPMENT and OS MULTIMEDIA programming

 	 2) To take old code, help you execute it, learn form it, and move forward.